ktcarr/whoi-climate-data-tutorial/README.md

     2. (__optional__) Run the code in the examples section (everything between imports and "To-dos")
     3. Complete the "To-do"s at the end of the notebook (see [Task List](docs/task_list.md) for detailed checkpoints)

-## Outline for Summer 2024 tutorial
+## Outline for summer 2024 tutorial
 Date | Topic | Notebook
 -- | -- | --
 7/9/24 | Connecting to the [CMIP5](cmip5.whoi.edu)<sup>*</sup> and [CMIP6](cmip6.whoi.edu) data servers | N/A (see instructions [below](#Accessing-the-climate-data-servers))